 A desire to give back has led breast cancer survivor Regina Jones to volunteer at the N.C.
 Cancer Hospital, UNC Lineberger’s clinical home.
-Jones is a member of the Patient & Family Advisory Council, or PFAC, which is composed of patients, family members, survivors, caregivers and staff who work together to ensure that patients receive the highest level of care.
+Jones is a member of the Patient & Family Advisory Council, which is composed of patients, family members, survivors, caregivers and staff who work together to ensure that patients receive the highest level of care.

 The PFAC is focused on ensuring patients and families are involved in care decisions and that their input is helping shape a range of initiatives, including patient education, quality improvement projects, and the development of new programs.

 We spoke with Jones to learn more about her and what led her to join PFAC.

 Can you tell us a little about yourself and your cancer experience?

 “I was diagnosed in 2008 with stage 2 breast cancer.
 My fiancé – who is now my husband – and I were in the process of planning our wedding.
 We got married on April 3 and I was on the table on April 19.
 I lived in Charlotte and he lived in Durham at the time, so I was moving, getting married, and dealing with cancer all at the same time.
 We went through it all together, and now we have beautiful 15-month-old twin daughters.
 Now I’m focusing on giving back by volunteering.”

 In your own words, what is PFAC’s mission?

 “I feel our mission is to get the patient voice out there and collaborate with physicians.
 I had a wonderful experience at the N.C.
 Cancer Hospital with my nurses and doctors—and my husband was a true advocate of my care.
 So I feel my job now is to advocate for other patients.
 I believe this is the way we can have a better understanding of cancer care before, during and after treatment.”